The saga of the seasick US Army Piper Cubs on the Navy’s smallest aircraft carriers.

 “Here is the photo of LST-906 with Capt.
-Alfred “Dutch” Schultz as pilot of ‘Janey’ the L4B Piper Cub artillery spotting plane.
+Alfred “Dutch” Schultz as the pilot of ‘Janey’ the L4B Piper Cub artillery spotting plane.
 This information comes from Dutch Schultz’s book “Janey: A Little Plane in a Big War”.
 Dutch was the Pilot of the plane that my Dad flew in and took pictures for the 3rd Division.
 I met him last year and he remembered my Dad from more than 55 years ago.
 The Seabees converted the LST-906 into a homemade aircraft carrier, which was used in the Invasion of Southern France at St. Tropez.”
 Image credit: Rich Heller, Webmaster The Society of the 3rd Infantry Division, U.S. Army

 USS LST-906, with US Army Air Force L-4 Grasshopper on her flight deck being prepared for take-off.
 Note additional L-4 type aircraft stowed alongside the deck.
 How would you like to take off on that flight deck?
-Talk about get it right the first time.
+Talk about getting it right the first time.
 Image credit: US Army Signal Corps photo.

-USS LST-16 underway in the Mediterranean area.
+USS LST-16 is underway in the Mediterranean area.
 Note the USAAF L-4 Grasshopper on the 220ft x 16ft flight deck ready for take-off.
 US Navy photo from “Aircraft Carriers” by Norman Polmar.

 Although some 25 “L-Bird carriers” were to be created from the teaming of Navy LST’s and Army L-4s and L-5s, just eight ships received the conversion.
 This included USS LST-16, USS LST-337, USS LST-386, USS LST-525, LST-776, and USS LST-906.
 Not all of these did so and not all of these used the Brodie system.

-One early ship, USS LST-386, had only a small 210×10 deck with a 1-foot step board around it and no Brodie system, and was the first of the “L-Bird carriers” to see operational service.
+One early ship, USS LST-386, had only a small 210×10 deck with a 1-foot step board around it and no Brodie system and was the first of the “L-Bird carriers” to see operational service.

 On some ships, the Grasshoppers would take off once and land ashore at a location that had been captured and designated.
 While this was not ideal, it did get the small planes ashore and ready to operate rather than land them in boxes and reassemble them on the ground.
 As the L-4s only had a useful combat radius of about 75-nm, this was done pretty soon.

-They proved themselves off Italy, France, the Philippines and later, Okinawa and Iwo Jima.
+They proved themselves off Italy, France, the Philippines, and later, Okinawa and Iwo Jima.

 Moreover, we thank them for their sea-going service as the Army’s unsung fleet of carrier-based airplanes.

-Originally published at the J-3 Cub Club.
+I originally published this at the J-3 Cub Club.